Melody-Team/Melody-issues/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Information (please complete the following information):**
-- Melody ID (1,2,3,4,5)
+- Melody ID (1,2,3,4,5):
-- Whether your server is in Premium
+- Whether your server is in Premium:
-- Your Discord ID
+- Your Discord ID:

 **Additional context**
 Add any other context about the problem here, like error trace.